FloWsnr/General-Physics-Transformer/README.md

 This repository contains the code for the Large Physics Foundation Model (LPFM) for Computational Fluid Dynamics.
 The LPFM is a transformer-based foundation model capable of learning many different systems of CFD equations at once.

+Its input are multiple time-steps of physical fields, such as velocity and pressure, and the model predicts the next time-step.

 ## Introduction